-I am working towards a Masters degree in Psychosynthesis Psychology/Psychotherapy awarded by The Institute of Psychosynthesis in affiliation with Middlesex University.
+I am qualified Psychosynthesis Psychotherapeutic Counsellor with an MA in Psychosynthesis Psychology awarded by The Institute of Psychosynthesis in affiliation with Middlesex University.
 I am UKCP registered (UK Council for Psychotherapy), fully insured and my work is governed by the UKCP code of ethics and standards of practice.

 Born and raised in India amongst the Tibetan community in exile, I have grown up in a world where mindful practise is an integral part of daily life.
 This has led to a specialist career supporting those of the Tibetan diaspora and my career running a fundraising consultancy.
 I have worked alongside internationally renowned experts supporting the funding, resourcing and strategic development of national charities, NGO’s and Not For Profit Organisations.